swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 import OtherInternalDependency // Swift 6 only
 ```

-A dependency private to this source file is declared with either the `fileprivate` or the `private` keywords.
+A dependency private to this source file is declared with either the `fileprivate` or the `private` modifier.
 In both cases the access is scoped to the source file declaring the import.
 Only `fileprivate` and `private` declarations can reference the imported module.